tilework/mosaic/README.md

 #### 🥷🏼 Make your application extensible

-By using PlugJS plugins, you may make any part of your project extensible and modifiable either from within the application itself or from installed PlugJS modules.
+By using Mosaic plugins, you may make any part of your project extensible and modifiable either from within the application itself or from installed Mosaic modules.

 #### ✨ Use granular micro-frontend architecture